 Abstain from hit and trial methods as they can make the matter worse (permanently deleting your files from the partition) if done inappropriately.

 If you are unable to find the hard drive partition in Windows Explorer, then you can check it in Disk Management.
 Go to Control Panel, then click on Administrative Tools, after that click on Computer Management and locate the partition.

 If the partition is there without the drive letter, then it means only the drive letter is missing, and you can access the partition again by assigning the drive letter.

-Chkdsk is a command-line which checks and repairs error such as directory errors, cross-linked files, lost clusters, etc. To run Chkdsk, follow these steps:
+Chkdsk checks and repairs error such as directory errors, cross-linked files, lost clusters, etc. To run Chkdsk, follow these steps:

-- In the box, type ‘chkdsk E: /f where ‘E’ is the drive letter and ‘f’ fixes errors on disk
+In the cmd window, type ‘chkdsk E: /f where ‘E’ is the drive letter and ‘f’ fixes errors on the disk

 Note – chkdsk is not useful in case of RAW Partition error.

-Once the process is complete, chkdsk repairs errors; however, this command-line is not preferable when you want to recover lost partition data.
+Once the process is complete, chkdsk repairs errors; however, this command-line is not preferable when you want to recover deleted partition data.

-Also, if the situation is severe and your data is critical, then you can seek the assistance of professional data recovery services provider.
-Stellar Data Recovery is one such name that has helped its clients in the successful recovery of their data.
-It is ISO 9001:2008 & ISO 27001:2013 certified and has always committed to bring in top-of-the-line products and services to its customers pan India.
-Further, the data services provider is Microsoft Gold ISV Partner and is the ideal choice to recover data from lost partition.
+Also, if the situation is severe and your data is critical, then you can take the help of a data recovery services provider is required to do deleted partition recovery.
+Stellar Data Recovery is one such name that has helped its clients in the recovery of their data.
+We are ISO 9001:2015 & ISO 27001:2013 certified company.
+We have always committed to bring in top-of-the-line products and services to our customers in pan India.

-Partition helps you manage your files in a much better way.
+Hard Drive Partition helps you to store and manage your files in a much better way.
 Besides, you can create, format and assign new drive letters to the partition without worrying about the risk of losing your data.
 Above all, ensure to have a backup of your important data.